igorschultz/crowdstrike-eks-fargate-helm/README.md

 > **Note**: reference the [pull script](https://github.com/CrowdStrike/falcon-scripts/tree/main/bash/containers/falcon-container-sensor-pull) page for more usage information.

-For AWS_REGION set our cluster AWS region (i.e us-east-1, us-west-2) and for APP_ARCH specify the sensor platform to retrieve based on your application, e.g., x86_64, aarch64
+Set the AWS_REGION as your cluster AWS region (i.e us-east-1, us-west-2) and for APP_ARCH specify the sensor platform to retrieve based on your application, e.g., x86_64, aarch64

 - Example: